paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5c-conservation-programs-on-government-lands.md

   (B) the Committee on Armed Services and the Committee on Environment and Public Works of the Senate.

-**(g) Pilot program for invasive species management for military installations in Guam**
+**(g) Program for invasive species management for military installations**

-(1) **Inclusion of invasive species management** — During fiscal years 2009 through 2014, the Secretary of Defense shall, to the extent practicable and conducive to military readiness, incorporate in integrated natural resources management plans for military installations in Guam the management, control, and eradication of invasive species—
+(1) **Inclusion of invasive species management** — The Secretary of Defense shall, to the extent practicable and conducive to military readiness, incorporate in integrated natural resources management plans for military installations the management, control, and eradication of invasive species—

   (A) that are not native to the ecosystem of the military installation; and